c3lang/c3c/README.md

 #### Compiling on Ubuntu 24.04 LTS

 1. Make sure you have a C compiler that handles C11 and a C++ compiler, such as GCC or Clang.
 Git also needs to be installed.
-2. Install LLVM 18 `sudo apt-get install cmake git clang zlib1g zlib1g-dev libllvm18 llvm llvm-dev llvm-runtime liblld-dev liblld-18 libpolly-18-dev`.
-If you're using Ubuntu 25.04, also install `libpolly-20-dev`.
+2. Install required build tools: `sudo apt-get install cmake git clang libcurl4-openssl-dev`
 3. Clone the C3C github repository: `git clone https://github.com/c3lang/c3c.git`
 4. Enter the C3C directory `cd c3c`.
-5. Set up CMake build: `cmake -B build -S .`
+5. Set up CMake build: `cmake -B build -S . -DC3_FETCH_LLVM=ON`
 6. Build: `cmake --build build`
 7. Change directory to the build directory `cd build`